nicky-nym/nicky-nym.github.io/pages/cities.md

 > "only about a quarter of New York City's 472 subway stations are wheelchair accessible" ... "subway officials ... plan to add elevators at 70 stations in the next five years." ...
 "The Metropolitan Transportation Authority ... estimates that accessibility fixes will cost about $78 million per station." [^fitzsimmons]

+## <a name="construction-costs"></a>Construction costs

+> "the price of construction for an apartment fully equipped with kitchen and bathrooms may cost several thousand US dollars per square meter (about US$2,500 per square meter in New York in 2013 for residential buildings three to seven stories tall)."[^bertaud]

+> "In the lowest-income countries, where construction is the cheapest, households would need to be able to afford at least US$6,000 for a studio of 12 square meters; US$6,000 is the global market commodity price for the basic construction materials of concrete and steel required to build 12 square meters."[^bertaud]

+> "San Francisco has the world's second-highest construction costs...
+The city's average construction costs of $330 per square foot was second only to New York, according to a study last year by Turner and Townsend, a construction consultant.
+Apartments cost around $425,000 per unit to build." [^li]

+> "New York and San Francisco topped the list of the most expensive construction markets, costing respectively an average of $354 and $330 per square foot to build.
+Seattle, which faces many of the same labor market and housing supply pressures as San Francisco, came in at $280 per square foot."[^reid]

 ### <a name="funding"></a>Funding for new city projects

 > "The money being thrown at new cities is staggering.